 - They are not able to get their arm into the position

-- They lack scapular stability in the shoulder
+- Lack of scapular stability in the shoulder

 - They lack isometric strength in the shoulder